Ayushd70/telegram-jenkins-bot/README.md

-# jenkins-telegram-bot
+# Telegram-Jenkins-Bot

 This is a Telegram bot that automates rom building on jenkins and notifes about the build.
-Once the build is done the bot sends a message in the desired group and also  uploads the build to your Google Drive.
+Once the build is done the bot sends a message in the desired group and also  uploads the build to your Google Drive or transfer.sh.

 How to use: